maheshbasnet089/tapShare/readme.md

 # TapShare

-TapShare is a platform that enables users to transfer files, including zip files, to email and phone number in a tap.
+TapShare is a platform that enables users to transfer files, including zip files,code,text to email and phone number in a tap.
 This readme file provides an overview of the platform, its features, and how to use it.

 ## Features